Administrative sanctions process

 USPTO attorneys or customers identify a suspicious submission or pattern of behavior.

-We review to see if there is evidence of a rule violation and if other applications or registrations are affected.
+We review to see if there is evidence of a rule violation affecting other applications or registrations.
 The affected application(s) may be suspended while the investigation process is ongoing.
 If so, a “suspended pending administrative review” status will appear in the Trademark Status and Document Retrieval (TSDR) system.
 Also, a notice of suspension will be sent to all appropriate correspondence email addresses.

 3. Determination